S2A3 Biographical Database of Southern African Science

 Greig, Mr Douglas William (analytical chemistry)

-Born: 1885, Newcastle-on-Tyne, United Kingdom.
+Born: May 1884, Newcastle-on-Tyne, England, United Kingdom.

-Died: 10 March 1911, Modderfontein, District Kempton Park, South Africa.
+Died: 10 March 1911, Modderfontein, Gauteng, South Africa.

 Active in: SA.

-Douglas William Greig was the eldest son of J.H.
+Douglas William Greig, chemist, was the eldest son of J.H.
 Greig and his wife M. Greig, of Newcastle-on-Tyne, England.
 He was employed at the Modderfontein Dynamite Factory and as co-author of William Cullen* published a paper on "Analysis of gases from burning nitro-glycerine explosives" in the Journal of the Chemical, Metallurgical and Mining Society of South Africa (1909/10, Vol. 10, p.
 90).

 Greig was a member of the Modderfontein church choir.
 He died at Modderfontein, at the age of 26, and was buried there.
+He was not married.

 List of sources: